-In a typical urban taxi service or rideshare scenario, the vehicle is predominately moving at 30mph or less and consumes the bulk of its fuel at idle.
-Stopped or moving slow, the internal combustion engine is operating less efficiently and emitting pollutants than at higher speeds.
+Here’s one scenario: In a typical urban setting, vehicles move at an average of 30mph or lower and consume the bulk of their fuel while idling.
+Stopped or moving slowly, the internal combustion engine operates less efficiently and emits more pollutants than at higher speeds.

-This same vehicle, with GreenWheels installed on the non-driven wheels, operates on electric power under 30 MPH, saving the fossil-fuel use for higher speed travel.
+A vehicle with OrbisWheels™ installed on the non-driven wheels, on the other hand, would operate on electric power under 30 MPH, reserving fossil-fuel use for higher speed travel.

-GreenWheels are a complete system that integrates into existing vehicle management.
+OrbisWheels™ are a complete system that integrates into existing vehicle management.
 In addition to the wheels, a battery and ECU interface complete the conversion — all in an installation operation taking approximately 2 hours.
-Cost of the GreenWheels is amortized over 10-years at $100 per month (including a lightweight, high-performance LiION battery that weighs under 100lbs).
+Cost of the system which includes a lightweight, high-performance LiION battery (under 100 pounds) is amortized over 10 years at $100 per month.
 This economic breakthrough facilitates immediate investment recovery and realized profit as gas cost drops from $15/day average to $7.50 per day at 50% electric usage.
 Testing shows at typical urban speeds of 30-mph and under that the savings can easily reach 75% or more daily.

-In real world testing, GreenWheels are proving to be robust and low maintenance, and allow for “intelligent incorporation,” contributing valuable data to vehicle management systems.
+In real world testing, OrbisWheels™ are proving to be robust and low maintenance, and allow for “intelligent incorporation” and contributing valuable data to vehicle management systems.